Designing diabetes care solutions that empower 176 million rural patients to take control of their health.

 The home screen’s dose tracking and step-by-step injection guidance increased adherence to treatment by making medication routines simpler and more reliable.
 Users valued the clear visual reminders and guided process, which reduced anxiety around injections and improved overall confidence in self-management.

-We ran tests with our users to reach our final designs.
+We ran tests with 10+ users to reach our final designs.

 We took stress off users by explaining common side effects.